cheminfo/eln-docs/docs/50_machine_learning/10_compare/README.md

 import SelectNormPrev from "../includes/selec_norm_prev/README.md";

-# Compare multiple of spectra
+# Compare multiple spectra

-Multiple spectra analysis allows to quickly extract information about a set of spectra.
+Multiple spectra analysis allows you to quickly extract information about a set of spectra.

 <SelectNormPrev/>

 ## Comparing spectra

-Once you have superimposed spectra you can define ranges by maintaining alt pressed and click once left and right of the range you want to define.
+Once you have superimposed spectra, you can define ranges by holding Alt and clicking once to the left and once to the right of the range you want to define.

 ![add ranges](images/addRanges.gif)